stephenjschaefer/MMCd/README.md

 or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-SETTING UP DEV ENVIRONMENT IN WINDOWS
-	1) Cygwin Install
-	Download and 32 bit Cygwin installer. (setup-x86.exe) Execute installer via command line with the -X argument (setup-x86.exe -X) Add and select "http://prc-tools.sourceforge.net/install" as a download site.
-        Multiselect another download site for the base Cygwin packages.
-        Be sure to install the following packages in the Cygwin installer:
-		1)prc-tools: GCC for Palm OS and related tools 2)prc-tools:-arm: GCC for Palm OS on ARM (armlets) 3)prc-tools-htmldocs: Documentation for prc-tools, GCC, etc as HTML 4)pilrc: Palm OS resource compiler
-		5)make: The GNU version of the 'make' utility

-	2) Get Source
-	Clone MMCd repo to a directory on your local machine (C:\PalmDev for example)

-	3) Configure Cygwin
-	Launch Cygwin emulation window and register the SDK mount and paths using the following commands:
-		$ mount -f "C:\PalmDev\MMCd" /PalmDev
-		$ palmdev-prep

-	4) Build MMCd
-	Launch Cygwin emulation window and build MMCd using the following commands:
-		$ cd C:\PalmDev\MMCd
-		$ make

-	5) Run MMCd
-	After successful build, click on launchInSimulator.bat to launch MMCd in the Palm Simulator.
-	If the Preferences dialog is displayed, click the home button to return home and launch MMCd.
-	To simulate a data connection change Options -> Preferences -> COM to Simulate in MMCd.

-CHANGELOG

-KNOWN ISSUES:
-	Buttons/checkbox controls can cause delays in log sampling rate mS timing uses a pretty awful hack  - but it works ;) EGRT Slugs don't immediately update -

-INVESTIGATION:
-	Min/Max control when monitoring (current Peak is always MAX) User defined prelog / postlog times (need to use Heap to conserve RAM) Consider adding default Autolog triggers (TPS > 80%) Consider adding default Alarm triggers (O2 / Knock) Correct slug for EGRT WBO2 AFR inputs - currently hard coded as MAP  - Fixed V1.8 Need to confirm Boost solenoid status display
-	Need to define/implement new log format (mS resolution / Integer / Long / Char )
-	SmartScan to scan slowly changing sensors once/sec Consider adding Reset peak back to Monitor / Paused mode Consider adding 4 bar sensor used on some MAP gauges
+###SETTING UP DEV ENVIRONMENT IN WINDOWS
+1. Cygwin Install
+  - Download and 32 bit Cygwin installer. (setup-x86.exe)
+  - Execute installer via command line with the -X argument (setup-x86.exe -X)
+  - Add and select "http://prc-tools.sourceforge.net/install" as a download site.
+  - Multiselect another download site for the base Cygwin packages.
+  - Install the latest versions of the following packages in the Cygwin installer:
+    - prc-tools: GCC for Palm OS and related tools
+    - prc-tools:-arm: GCC for Palm OS on ARM (armlets)
+    - prc-tools-htmldocs: Documentation for prc-tools, GCC, etc as HTML
+    - pilrc: Palm OS resource compiler
+    - make: The GNU version of the 'make' utility

+2. Get Source
+  - Clone MMCd repo to a directory on your local machine (C:\PalmDev for example)

+3. Configure Cygwin
+  - Launch Cygwin emulation window and register the SDK mount and paths using the following commands:
+    - $ mount -f "C:\PalmDev\MMCd" /PalmDev
+    - $ palmdev-prep

+4. Build MMCd
+  - Launch Cygwin emulation window and build MMCd using the following commands:
+    - $ cd C:\PalmDev\MMCd
+    - $ make

+5. Run MMCd
+  - After successful build, click on launchInSimulator.bat to launch MMCd in the Palm Simulator.
+  - If the Preferences dialog is displayed, click the home button and then launch MMCd.
+  - To simulate a data connection change Options -> Preferences -> COM to Simulate in MMCd.

+###KNOWN ISSUES:
+- Buttons/checkbox controls can cause delays in log sampling rate
+- mS timing uses a pretty awful hack  - but it works ;)
+- EGRT Slugs don't immediately update

+###INVESTIGATION:
+- Min/Max control when monitoring (current Peak is always MAX)
+- User defined prelog / postlog times (need to use Heap to conserve RAM)
+- Consider adding default Autolog triggers (TPS > 80%)
+- Consider adding default Alarm triggers (O2 / Knock)
+- Correct slug for EGRT WBO2 AFR inputs - currently hard coded as MAP  - Fixed V1.8
+- Need to confirm Boost solenoid status display
+- Need to define/implement new log format (mS resolution / Integer / Long / Char )
+- SmartScan to scan slowly changing sensors once/sec
+- Consider adding Reset peak back to Monitor / Paused mode
+- Consider adding 4 bar sensor used on some MAP gauges

+###CHANGELOG:
 9-4-05: V1.8c
 - More tweaks to help system

 9-4-05: V1.8b
 - Fixed small bug in variable % scaling
 - Fixed description for ISC - Idle speed control bug in sensor info list

 9-4-05: V1.8a
 - Changed to V1.8 to eliminate any confusion with parallel DSM effort